webiny/docs.webiny.com/docs/tutorials/build-a-portfolio-website-with-react-webiny-apollo.md

 npm install -g vercel
 ```

-This command will install the vercel CLI into your local machine.
+This command will install the Vercel CLI into your local machine.

 Next, we will sign in into Vercel through the CLI.
 Run the command: